 This requirement is intended to apply to patient care areas or prison cells where occupants cannot escape without staff assistance; and where audible sounders will cause confusion and unnecessary panic.

-f) Where people with disabilities are employed, alerting devices shall have both audible and visual warning signals.
+f) Where persons with a disability are employed, alerting devices shall have both audible and visual warning signals.
+Amend 6 Nov 2008

 2.2 Alerting the Fire Service